dniklaus/i2c-disturber/README.md

 ## Open project in Eclipse CDT
   6. Open Eclipse CDT, choose the folder you created before as workspace, i.e `C:\git\pio-prj`
-  7. Import the project with File->Import->General->Existing Projects into Workspace, choose the `wiring-iot-skeleton` (i.e `C:\git\pio-prj\wiring-iot-skeleton`)
+  7. Import the project with File->Import->General->Existing Projects into Workspace, choose the `i2c-disturber` (i.e `C:\git\pio-prj\i2c-disturber`)
+  8. Connect PC to the Arduino DUE programming port using a micro USB cable.
+  9. Edit the file platformio.ini, alter the line `upload_port = COM4` if your Arduino DUE is connected to another COM port
+ 10. Run the command `pio run -t upload` in order to upload the sketch

 ## Connect Terminal Emulation
-In order to test and run the CLI commands, a terminal emulation program shall be used.
+In order to run the CLI commands, a terminal emulation program shall be used.
 The one giving you the best experience will be the [HTerm](http://www.der-hammer.info/terminal/).
 Load the _hterm-com18.cfg_ file to configure HTerm properly.
 Alter the COM18 accordingly to the one that has been selected on your computer.

 ## Debug Features